 Mykonos Sea Transfer Information

-If you want to travel around using sea transportation, the Mykonos Greece travel guide recommends Mykonos Sea Transfer and Mykonos Seabu.
+If you want to travel around using sea transportation, this travel guide recommends Mykonos Sea Transfer and Mykonos Seabu.
 These are two boat taxi companies that can transport you to the island’s finest beaches, including Paraga, Paradise, Super Paradise, and Elia.
 It is an excellent method to hop from beach to shore throughout the day.
 Return journeys cost 4-7 EUR.